neptune-ai/docs/docs/integrations/pytorch_lightning.rst

 Step 2: Define Hyper-Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Define hyper-parameters for model training.
+Define Python dictionary with hyper-parameters for model training.

 .. code-block:: python3

     PARAMS = {'max_epochs': 3,
-              'learning_rate': 0.005,
+              'learning_rate': 0.007,
               'batch_size': 32}

-Hyper-parameters are passed in the regular Python dictionary.
-You will see them logged in Neptune parameters tab.
+This dictionary will later be passed to the Neptune logger (you will see how to do it in :ref:`step 4 <create-neptune-logger>`), so that you will see hyper-parameters in experiment `Parameters` tab.

 Step 3: Define LightningModule and DataLoader
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^